Cyprus

 Hybrid mismatch rules

 The hybrid mismatch rules cover situations of ‘double deduction’ or ‘deduction without inclusion’ relating to hybrid entities, hybrid financial instruments, hybridity involving PEs, imported mismatches, and tax residency mismatches.
-The new tax provisions also include rules on hybrid transfers and on reverse hybrid entities.
+The tax provisions also include rules on hybrid transfers and on reverse hybrid entities.

 Generally, in order for the hybrid mismatch rules to be in scope, the hybridity needs to involve associated enterprises, an HO and a PE (or two or more PEs of the same entity) or a structured arrangement (this is when the mismatch is priced into the terms of an arrangement).